-Plant diversity is estimated to be between 400-499 species (Mendelsohn et al, 2002), although local differentiation as a result of topography and the availability of water is possible.
-This is a relatively high occurrence of plant diversity in Namibia, and some endemics, near-endemics and protected species may occur.
-Biophysical baseline information does not accentuate the uniqueness of mountain vegetation and the diversity of plants species may converge on relatively small areas in which there are several habitats and niches offered by micro-climate, elevation and sheltered spaces.
+Plant diversity is estimated to be between 150-299 species (Mendelsohn et al, 2002), although local differentiation as a result of topography and the availability of water is possible.
+This is an average occurrence of plant diversity in Namibia, and some endemics, near-endemics and protected species may occur.
+Biophysical baseline information does not accentuate the uniqueness of mountain vegetation and the diversity of plant species may converge on relatively small areas in which there are several habitats and niches offered by micro-climate, elevation and sheltered spaces.

-FIGURE 11 - EPL 7789 REGIONAL VEGETATION MAP
+FIGURE 11 - EPL 7964 REGIONAL AND LOCAL VEGETATION MAP